Mesothelioma Settlement

 Jerry "Doy" Coogan regularly used Napa and Genuine auto parts for his car restoration hobby.
 Sadly, the brakes and gaskets he used contained asbestos, eventually resulting in his mesothelioma diagnosis and untimely death in 2015.

 Mr. Coogan was survived by his wife, Gerri, who filed a lawsuit against the sister companies.
-In April 2017, a Washington jury found Napa and Genuine auto parts responsible for Mr. Coogan's mesothelioma, and issued an $82 million verdict.
+In April 2017, a Washington jury found Napa and Genuine auto parts responsible for Mr. Coogan's mesothelioma and issued an $82 million verdict.

 Former machinist Louis William Tyler was an unfortunate victim of the company’s negligence.
 Mr. Tyler was diagnosed with mesothelioma after years of handling asbestos with inadequate protection.
 The California jury hit AOC with a $32 million verdict.